 Unfortunately, many feel that they will be able to make the payments comfortably once they retire.
 Are you one of them?
 Do you really want to make payments towards your debts after you retire?

-Ideally, .
+Ideally, one should keep working until his/her debts are fully paid.
 Credit card balances, car loans, and hefty mortgages are simply headaches that you won’t want to drag into retirement.
 If you do, these are definitely going to put immense strains on your finances, especially if you’re living on a fixed income.

 See more: Pre-retirement blunders